This article was updated with audio on August 15, 2025.

-This article discusses the research that showed that nattokinase could dissolve amyloids and prion proteins.
+This article discusses research that has shown nattokinase can dissolve amyloid and prion proteins.

 What are Amyloids and Prions?

 Both are abnormal proteins because they are misfolded.
-Proteins in the different parts of the body serve many functions.
+Proteins in various parts of the body serve multiple functions.
 Proteins can be structural (bone), related to movement (muscles), and protection (skin).

-Proteins are also found in hormones like insulin, digestive enzymes, cytokines, and blood cells responsible for the immune response.
+Proteins are also found in hormones, such as insulin, digestive enzymes, cytokines, and blood cells that are responsible for the immune response.

 Proteins have to be in a proper shape to be functional.
 If not, they could cause diseases.